meltano/handbook/src/_marketing/brand.md

 ##### Quick guide of do’s and don'ts
 * DO
-  * You for pronounce to keep it casual
+  * Use "you" pronouns, to keep language casual
   * Pair text with images or videos to and in accessible and clarity
   * Be honest
   * Use examples whenever possible